CxRes/events-query-test/boilerplate/conformance.md

 ## Document Conventions {#document-conventions}

-All assertions, diagrams, examples and notes in this specification are non-normative.
+All examples and notes in this specification are non-normative.

 ## Requirements Notation {#requirements-notation}